rakesh62/FlashCardStudyApp/README.md

 ## 🚀 Run Instructions

-1. Clone the repository:
+1. Clone the repository
-2. Open the project in Xcode:
+2. Open the project in Xcode
 3. Build & run the project on a simulator or a real device using:
    - Xcode 14.0+ (or compatible)
    - iOS 13.0+ target